 The mission of the Department of Photography & Imaging Library is to provide primary source materials, photography subject books, exhibition catalogs, and offer access to resources focusing on the history of photography, art theory, critical studies, new media studies, art history, art journals, contemporary art and selected photography biographies and other community based projects looking at social practice.
 It is also a place where students, alumni and faculty view videos, complete assignments and scan materials related to their assignments and their own art works.

 FACILITIES - LAB & EQUIPMENT ACCESS

 Photography & Imaging majors have access to all lab facilities.

-If you are not a photo major and are not enrolled in a DPI course this semester, you are not eligible for lab access.
+If you are not a Photo major and are not enrolled in a DPI course during the current semester, then you are not eligible for lab access.

 Equipment Rental Information

 The Equipment Cage has a wide variety of equipment available for student usage.
 Please see the Cage Gear Guide for a listing of the most commonly used items.

 - 35mm film cameras

 - Video and audio recording equipment